 In this article, we’re focusing on the sell side of this equation: How do publishers manage their ad inventory, maximize revenue for these slots, and ensure optimal yield for their properties?

-The answer is a Supply-Side Platform, or SSP
+The answer is a Supply-Side Platform, or SSP.

-What is an SSP (Supply-Side Platform) in advertising?
+What is an SSP in advertising?

+It’s an essential component of the digital advertising ecosystem, acting as a bridge between publishers and potential advertisers.
 SSPs exist to help publishers get the most bang for their buck, ensuring their ad space is sold to the highest bidder to achieve the highest possible CPM (cost per mille) for every available ad impression on their website.

 The fundamentals of a Supply-Side Platform